shaworth/docker-7daystodie-example/README.md

 ### Building

  1. Clone this repository somewhere.
- 2. Copy `credentials.txt.example` to `credentials.txt` and edit it, replacing the example with your own Steam credentials.
+ 2. ~~Copy `credentials.txt.example` to `credentials.txt` and edit it, replacing the example with your own Steam credentials.~~ anonymous is safer.
  3. Build the image with `docker-compose build` (or use straight `docker build`, it's up to you). **Do not push the image to a public registry**, unless you really want to give away your Steam account.

 ### Configuring